-Section Main Environmental Impact Significance Suggested Mitigation Person/ Institution Responsible Person/ Institution Monitoring Suggestions and Social Impacts Indicators Frequency damage problems in the project areas by rainstorms and overall score is low. rainstorm is imminent or forecast, and actions to be taken during rain storms shall be developed by the Contractor. • More details provided in ESMP Consultant and PMU soil damage at construction area.
-Odor & waste disposal of sludge from household toilet Under the issue the overall score is Medium .
-Ensure use of vacuum tanker/pump to collect desludged material & dumping to proper dumping site.
+Section Main Environmental Impact Significance Suggested Mitigation Measures Person/ Institution Monitoring Suggestions workers conduct work a arrange hazard, conducted during construction work and training will also be arranged about first aid, fire hazard, DRR, etc. Ensure PPE used by all staff Destruction of soil The operation period may be possible soil damage problems in the project areas by rainstorms and overall score is low.
+Safeguards to be taken at any time of year when rainstorms are likely, actions to be taken when a rainstorm is imminent or forecast, and actions to be taken during rain storms shall be developed by the Contractor.
+More details provided in ESMP Construction Contractor weekly monitored by Environmental Consultant and PMU nearby drainages Site inspection weekly/2-weekly in rain season.
+Odor & waste disposal of sludge from community latrine Under the issue the overall score is medium .
+Sludge will be collected by using vacuum truck with 50m suction pipe.
 Vacuam truck with 50 m sucktion pipe will be used.
-It hope that, it will be possible to collect fecal sludge from maximum household toilets using vacuam truck.
+It hope that, it will be possible to collect fecal sludge from community latrine using vacuam truck.
 In some cases if manual pit emptying is requred then proper pit emptying guidelines will be followed.
-Labours should use proper PPEs like hand gloves, safety boots, face masks, eye protecting glasses, etc. Since pits of household toilets are smaller in size, it will be easier to CIC/DPHE Complaints from communities Water stagent beside household toilet area Site inspection daily/weekly basis.
-Monthly Site inspections
+Labours should use proper PPEs like hand gloves, safety boots, face masks, eye protecting glasses, etc. Ensure use of vacuum tanker/pump to collect desludged material & dumping to proper dumping site Ensure use of vacuum tanker/pump to collect Contractor for first 2 years monitored by Environmental Consultant and PMU Site inspection daily/weekly basis.